zeekus/textfiles/pschism_build_document_with_spack.md

       The intel-oneapi-compilers and intel-oneapi-mpi are two different components of the Intel oneAPI toolkit.
 The intel-oneapi-compilers provide a set of compilers for languages like C, C++, and Fortran, along with libraries and tools for building and optimizing high-performance applications.
 On the other hand, intel-oneapi-mpi is the Intel MPI Library, which is a multi-fabric message passing library that implements the Message Passing Interface (MPI) specification, allowing for efficient communication and coordination between distributed processes.

       In summary, the intel-oneapi-compilers are for compiling and optimizing applications, while intel-oneapi-mpi is for enabling efficient message passing and coordination between distributed processes in high-performance computing environments

+  12. *Libfabric* libfabric seems to be updated a lot.
+      You will have to update your packages.yaml everytime software gets updated so we are references the newest versions.

 ## Extra Information: Spack area - Spack - Cheat Sheet of commands